 - Re-evaluation of the current situation and re-planning together at the end of application periods for a year,

-- Regular meetings with other BIRLIKTE beneficiaries for peer learning and extending good examples (CSO-CSO meetings within the scope of BİRLİKTE Network),
+- Regular meetings with other BİRLİKTE beneficiaries for peer learning and extending good examples (CSO-CSO meetings within the scope of BİRLİKTE Network),

 - Workshops/trainings structured in parallel with the needs of institutional capacity development

-BIRLIKTE Support Program, by making this institutional development process a part of organization culture in the organizations, aims to transform this into a long term organizational practice.
+BİRLİKTE Institutional Support Program, by making this institutional development process a part of organization culture in the organizations, aims to transform this into a long-term organizational practice.

-During BIRLIKTE Mentorship Program, 42 CSOs make self-evaluation at every application year by using self-evaluation tool designed by STGM with the facilitation of mentors.
-Self-evaluation study is made with a participatory method.
+Self-assessment study is conducted at the beginning of each implementation year under the guidance of the program mentors and using the self-assessment tool we developed in a participatory manner.
 Participation of various people from different positions of CSO and related with the topic discussed are provided.
-By this way, it is aimed to represent opinion variety in the CSO as many as possible in the self-evaluation and reflect different perspectives to the study.
+By this way, it is aimed to represent opinion variety in the CSO as many as possible in the self-assessment and reflect different perspectives to the study.

-Every self-evaluation of BIRLIKTE Mentorship Program made in the first application year lasted for 2 days.
-Self-evaluation teams, for 2 days, evaluated themselves about ten management elements listed under planning/application and measurement/improvement processes included in CSO Institutional Development Model with the facilitation of mentors.
+Every self-assessment of BİRLİKTE Mentorship Program made in the first application year lasted for 2 days.
+Self-assessment teams, for 2 days, evaluated themselves about ten management elements listed under planning/application and measurement/improvement processes included in CSO Institutional Development Model with the facilitation of mentors.
 They wrote their strong points and improvement potential by mirroring themselves and graded the current situation of the institutional systems in mentioned areas.
-Then they prioritized their improvement potential and prepared their institutional development to be followed for the first year of the mentorship program and prepared their self-evaluation report.
+Then they prioritized their improvement potential and prepared their institutional development plan to be followed for the first year of the mentorship program and prepared their self-assessment report.

-For a year, 5 mentor paid 210 visits in total to the 42 CSOs and facilitated their self-evaluation and improvements applied after that.
+For a year, 5 mentors paid 210 visits in total to the 42 CSOs and facilitated their self-assessment and improvements applied after that.
 The facilitation for improvement studies was not limited with face-to-face studies; one-to-one support was provided via e-mail, phone and video calls to the CSOs for facilitation of the improvements planned for institutional development.
-During this process, related modules and templates were provided as resources for creating institutional systems under every management element included in institutional improvement model to guide the organizations.
+During this process, related modules and templates were provided as resources for creating institutional systems under every management element included in institutional development model to guide the organizations.

-At the end of the first year of application, with the help of mentors, 22 studies were completed on strategic planning, 20 shareholder analysis, 16 governance and decision making procedures, 15 finance procedure, 15 resource development, 12 on volunteer management, and 2 on information management.
-At the end of first year, 42 CSOs actualized 51% of improvements included in improvement plan.
+At the end of the first year of application, with the help of mentors, 22 studies were completed on strategic planning, 20 on stakeholder analysis, 16 on governance and decision-making procedures, 15 on financial procedures, 15 on resource development, 12 on volunteer management, and 2 on information management.
+At the end of the first year, 42 CSOs had implemented 51% of the improvements identified in the improvement plan.

-The institutional relationship between program beneficiary CSOs in scope of Mentorship program and in a wider sense, Birlikte Support Program and STGM is built on a journey of friendship based on mutual trust and cooperation.
+The institutional relationship between program beneficiary CSOs in scope of mentorship program and in a wider sense, Birlikte Institutional Support Program is built on a journey of friendship based on mutual trust and cooperation.
 In this sense, a culture is formed between program mentors and program beneficiary CSOs which goes beyond following reports and monitoring outcomes, proceeding on the road by seeking for solutions together, broad-based cooperation and having a friendship on the road with a common sense.

-BIRLIKTE Support Program Team that makes participation principle its foundation and experience the whole mentorship process as a friendship on the road and learning together, certainly go back on BIRLIKTE program beneficiary CSOs in every stage, before and after every activity organized for organizations, and while seeking for solution to even every unexpected situation, ask for their opinions and recommendations.
-They try to reflect these recommendations into the application processes.
-Thus, the most effective and mostly creative methods have the chance to be applied.
-BIRLIKTE Program proceeds in its way by building the transformation it aimed with all the friends on the road it cooperated and desired to contribute to the improvement of them.
+BİRLİKTE Support Program Team that makes participation principle its foundation and experience the whole mentorship process as a friendship on the road and learning together, certainly go back on BİRLİKTE program beneficiary CSOs in every stage, before and after every activity organized for organizations, and while seeking for solution to even every unexpected situation, ask for their opinions and recommendations.
+We try to reflect these recommendations into the application processes.
+Thus, the most effective and creative methods have the chance to be applied.
+BİRLİKTE Program proceeds in its way by building the transformation it aimed with all the friends on the road it cooperated and desired to contribute to the improvement of them.